Skip to content

 Trust requirements

-Gateway Access Policies obey trust requirements and ACLs the same was as a regular Direct Access Policies, so you can easilly apply Zero Trust requirements to the Senders connecting into your subnets, like multi-factor authentication.
+Gateway Access Policies obey trust requirements and ACLs the same was as a regular Direct Access Policies, so you can easily apply Zero Trust requirements to the Senders connecting into your subnets, like multi-factor authentication.

 DNS name resolution